Associate of Arts Degree

-To meet the requirements for graduation from MACC, a student must meet the requirements of the degree and:
+To meet MACC graduation requirements, you must meet the degree requirements and:

 - Complete the recommended course sequence appropriate to the degree.

-- Have a minimum of 2.0 grade point average.
+- Have a minimum 2.0 grade point average.

 - Submit an application for graduation.

-- Participate in graduation ceremonies (requests to be excused from commencement ceremonies will be reviewed by the Dean of Student Services).
+- Participate in graduation ceremonies (requests to be excused from commencement ceremonies will be reviewed by the Dean of Student Affairs and Enrollment Management).

 - Pay in full all fees due to Moberly Area Community College.